Background

 Chronic Limb-Threatening Ischemia

-Risk stratification: The Society for Vascular Surgery WIfI (Wound, Ischemia, foot Infection) classification provides standardized staging of threatened limbs (Stages 1–4) to predict 1-year amputation risk and estimate the benefit of revascularization.
+Risk stratification: The Society for Vascular Surgery Wound, Ischemia, and foot Infection (WIfI) (Wound, Ischemia, foot Infection) classification provides standardized staging of threatened limbs (Stages 1–4) to predict 1-year amputation risk and estimate the benefit of revascularization.
 Ischemia grading incorporates objective measures—toe pressure and transcutaneous oxygen tension (TcPO₂)—per WIfI criteria.
 WIfI is complemented by the Global Limb Anatomic Staging System (GLASS), which characterizes anatomic complexity (Stages I–III) along the Target Arterial Path (TAP).
-The Global Vascular Guidelines advocate integrating these dimensions into the PLAN framework—Patient risk, Limb severity (WIfI), and ANatomic pattern (GLASS)—to guide individualized revascularization strategy [13],[14].
+The Global Vascular Guidelines advocate integrating these dimensions into the PLAN framework—Patient risk, Limb severity (WIfI), and ANatomic pattern (GLASS)—to guide individualized revascularization strategy (Mills 2014),(Conte 2019)📄.

 WIfI Classification Summary